What to Expect

 "My dog isn't very well behaved."

 That's ok!
-I wasn't always a dog photographer.
-Once upon a time I was a vet tech, and for 3 years, a zoo keeper.
-I have worked with all kinds of animals at every level of “training”.
-I have worked with very young puppies who didn't know any commands and very old dogs who were just over following commands.
+I have worked with all kinds of animals at every level of “training” from very young puppies who didn't know any “manners” to very old dogs who were just over following “the rules'.
 Each dog has a unique personality and I will do my very best to work your photos around your pets personality and capabilities.
 This might mean less than perfect posing, or changing the shot halfway through to accommodate your dog.
 If your dog has settled into a good spot I may ask you to quickly slide over next to them.
 At times it may feel a little awkward or chaotic, but I promise you'll be happy with the final results.

 "You can just fix it in PhotoShop right?"

-We'll schedule an in-home viewing session about two weeks after your photo session.
-We can sit down together and chat about where in your home you'd like to display your new portraits of your best friend.
-And I'll bring samples of my most popular items from the ready-to-display Folio Box, to a perfect for your office Photo Cube.
+About two weeks after your photo session I'll join you for an in-home reveal.
+This is a time for us to sit down together and chat about where in your home you'd like to display the new portraits of your best friend.
+I'll be happy to help you turn your favorite photos into a beautiful wall gallery that'll warm your heart every time you walk in the room.
+Plus, its a chance to get your hands on samples of my most popular items, from the ready-to-display Folio Box, to a perfect for your office Photo Cube.

 All photos are printed professionally, they will last indefinitely.
 It can take up to three weeks for your prints and keepsakes to arrive.